Vrsar: Language

 Although though the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilinguialism here, the statute of Vrsar itself does.

 History

 Vrsar was part of the Republic of Venice (1420-1797), then of the French Kingdom of Italy firstly, and Illyrian Provinces till 1814.
 After the fall of Napoleon, it was part of the Austrian Littoral up to 1915 then became part of Kingdom of Italy (1918–1947) after which it was part of Yugoslavia until 1991 when incorporated in the Republic of Croatia.

 Naturist Park

-The Koversada Naturist Park is located 2 kilometers south of Vrsar.
-It has over 1100 camping emplacements, 350 with their own water and 600 with internet connections.
-It is situated in ninety hectares of olive groves on the shore and on a tiny island.
-It is linked to the town by a tourist train.
+Until 2025, the Koversada Naturist Park was located 2 kilometers south of Vrsar.
+It had over 1100 camping emplacements, 350 with their own water and 600 with internet connections.
+It was situated in ninety hectares of olive groves on the shore and on a tiny island.
+It was linked to the town by a tourist train.